apache/couchdb-documentation/src/install/upgrading.rst

 Upgrading from CouchDB 1.x
 ==========================

 To upgrade from CouchDB 1.x, first upgrade to a version of CouchDB 2.x.
-See the Upgrade Notes there for instructions.
+You will need to convert all databases to CouchDB 2.x format first; see the Upgrade Notes there for instructions.
+Then, upgrade to CouchDB 3.x.